 This article originally appeared on VICE Germany

 My photography crosses many interests.
-More obviously, it deals with identity, but my interest lies more in my connection to my sitters and their connection to me.
-As far as I'm concerned, portrait photography is about the distance we decide to cover to connect with one another, and the distance we decide to leave in between.
+More obviously, it deals with identity but my interest lies more in my connection to my sitters and their connection to me.
+As far as I'm concerned, portrait photography is about the distance we decide to cover to connect with each other, and the distance we decide to leave in between.

 My friends are all remarkable individuals.
-They are brave enough to express themselves in a way that could look vulnerable to the untrained mind.
+They are brave enough to express themselves in a way that to the untrained mind could look vulnerable.
 I don't think I will ever tire of photographing them.